Coronavirus update - updated 19th October, reviewed 26th October

 We continue to be in contact by telephone with the most vulnerable customers in our homes to ensure they are not isolated, and will keep in regular contact throughout the crisis.

-While our telephone lines remain open, with the majority of staff having to work from home you may find it more difficult to get through than normal.
-Please use alternative contact methods, for example My Coastline or email via firstname.lastname@example.org, as our staff can reply to these more easily.
+While our telephone lines remain open, with many staff having to work from home you may find it more difficult to get through than normal.
+Please use alternative contact methods, for example My Coastline or email via email@example.com, as our staff can reply to these more easily.

 Coastline Housing service levels

 We have produced a four phase service plan that shows you which services are available.
-We are currently working under phase three, a soft open.
+We are currently working under phase four, delivering a full service with covid precautions in place.

 To see the list of services available, click here to see read the full plan.